Jump to main content

 Common patterns

-There are some special classes to help you build common layout patterns.
-Instead of deciding how many columns each element should use for different screen sizes, use one of these classes on the grid container, and the child elements will be arranged automatically as long as they have the col class.
+On top of the regular row and column classes, we provide shortcut classes to help you build often used layouts.
+Instead of specifying columns at each breakpoint, use one of these classes on the grid container, and the child elements will be arranged automatically as long as they have the col class.

 Large screens Medium screens Small screens